- Any kind of injury or trauma to the eyes should be taken seriously.

 - Repeat the previous steps until the object is eliminated.

 - Follow up with a doctor to make sure all debris is gone and the eyes have not been scratched or damaged.
+Your doctor may evaluate you for damage by using a special eye drop that fluoresces under a certain type of light; it will help reveal any cuts or scratches in the cornea.

 First aid care for a blow to the eyes includes: